Reviews You Can Rely On

 Many people love using an air purifier to improve sleep quality or better the quality of their indoor air when pollutants, like smoke and smog, are running rampant outdoors.
 Since air purifiers are often used in mellow home spaces, such as offices or bedrooms, it is important to think about the amount of noise you're comfortable with.

 Identifying the decibel rating on various fan speeds is an easy way to identify the level of actual noise generated by an air purifier.
 The placement of your purifier can also significantly alter the noise level.
 If you've purchased a purifier that's suitable for a large room, it doesn't necessarily need to be right next to the sofa while you're watching TV to clean the air effectively in your home.
-Finally, each air purifier we tested is significantly louder on its highest speed than when set to low.
-Consider a unit with an “auto” function to have the machine adjust itself to a lower setting once your air quality has improved.
+You might also consider a unit with an “auto” function to have the machine adjust itself to a lower setting once your air quality has improved.

 How Often Will You Use It?